1. Introduction

 2.3 Heads of School

-The role of Head of School is to work with and support the Postgraduate Dean for Medicine in leading the delivery of a wide range of functions, aligned to the HEE mandate.
+The role of Head of School is to work with and support the Postgraduate Dean for Medicine in leading the delivery of a wide range of functions, aligned to the NHS England mandate.

 The Head of School is professionally and managerially accountable to the Postgraduate Dean for Medicine.
 The Head of School will focus upon improvement of learner supervision, assessment and experience, engagement of faculty and ensuring effective educational outcomes, both now and in the future.
 The role is evolving and will also focus on whole workforce transformation and developing multi-professional links.